 You can also check the following blog post links about our Form Analytics:

 Using Google Analytics

-If you are well-versed in the art of analytics and you are using Google Analytics in your work, then we have some great news for you.
-You can add the Google Analytics widget on your form that should allow you to get data on your form’s visitors.
+If you are well-versed in the art of analytics and if you’re using Google Analytics in your work, then we have some great news for you.
+You can add the Google Analytics widget to your form to get data on your form’s visitors.
 You can add widgets to your form by following this guide: How to Add a Widget to your Form.